Global Health Technologies

 ymirabal@rice.edu

-Rice 360 Institute for Global Health Technologies collaborates with multiple departments to offer students a minor in Global Health Technologies (GLHT), a unique, multidisciplinary program to educate and train students to reach beyond traditional disciplinary and geographic boundaries to understand, address, and solve global health disparities.
-With complementary contributions from the humanities, social science, policy, bioscience, and engineering programs at Rice, the GLHT minor prepares students to integrate diverse perspectives as they develop solutions to the complex problems of global health, using the formal approach of the engineering design process.
+Collaborating with multiple academic departments, the Rice 360 Institute for Global Health Technologies offers students a minor in Global Health Technologies (GLHT), a unique, multidisciplinary program to educate and train students to reach beyond traditional disciplinary and geographic boundaries to understand, address, and solve global health disparities.
+With complementary contributions from the humanities, social science, policy, bioscience, and engineering programs at Rice, programming in Rice360 prepares students to integrate diverse perspectives as they develop solutions to the complex problems of global health, using the formal approach of the engineering design process.

-Throughout the program, GLHT students benefit from receiving guidance and mentorship from Rice faculty and graduate students, as well as from partner organizations and clinicians in the Texas Medical Center and in low-resource settings, to design robust, low-cost, effective health technologies.
+Throughout the programs, Global Health Technologies students benefit from receiving guidance and mentorship from Rice faculty and graduate students, as well as from partner organizations and clinicians in the Texas Medical Center and in low-resource settings, to design robust, low-cost, effective health technologies.

 Director and Advisor